 As for products, MPs don’t carry inventory with them, says Vega.
 Instead, they order the products directly from the company to their clients’ house via MONAT’s website.
 If they aren’t satisfied with the products, she says, they have 30 days to return them “The return rate is 1%,” Vega adds.

 The promise of cashing in on bonuses is not the only mission MPs have, says Juliana Colón*, who joined as an MP this year.
 Colón thinks MONAT is one of the few companies where she’s rewarded for “just doing her job,” which she can do remotely – from home or her phone.
 “I’ve also gotten to know amazing people who have vision and dreams and want to achieve their goals.”

 This entrepreneur-like spirit is what distinguishes MONAT MPs on social media, and it’s the subject of hundreds of Twitter threads parodizing their earnest business energy.
 Comments like “No offense but please stop contacting me for Monat because I assure you I don’t want to use it” or “I stopped someone from using Monat today and honestly I feel like a hero” are easily found on social media.
-Colón says MPs are trained from day one on a variety of training, which also include “mindset” workshops, which seem to translate to the social media messaging that’s often mocked online.
+Colón says MPs are trained from day one on a variety of skills, which also include “mindset” workshops, which seem to translate to the social media messaging that’s often mocked online.